legacy3/simc-ast-builder/examples/formatter/README.md

 ## Features

 - Parse SimC code and generate an AST
-- Visualize the AST as an interactive tree
+- Visualize the AST in two different ways:
+  - Text-based tree view for detailed inspection
+  - Visual tree diagram using Konva.js for a graphical representation
 - Option to optimize the AST
 - Clean, responsive UI built with Svelte and Bootstrap